-Larry Slutsker leads our work in malaria and neglected tropical diseases.
+Larry Slutsker leads our work in malaria and neglected tropical diseases and PATH’s Center for Malaria Control and Elimination.
 Photo: PATH.

-Dr. Laurence (Larry) Slutsker is the leader of PATH’s Malaria and Neglected Tropical Diseases (NTDs) programs.
+Laurence (Larry) Slutsker, MD, MPH, is the leader of PATH’s Malaria and Neglected Tropical Diseases (NTDs) programs and the director of PATH’s Center for Malaria Control and Elimination.
 Building on our unparalleled portfolio of malaria tools, projects, and expertise, he directs our work to advance efforts toward elimination, and ultimately eradication, of both P. falciparum and P. vivax malaria.
 He also oversees our work as part of a coordinated global effort to stamp out 17 NTDs, directing efforts such as a new rapid diagnostic for onchocerciasis (river blindness) and a new treatment for soil-transmitted helminths, parasitic worms that thrive in places with limited sanitation and hygiene infrastructure.

 Before joining PATH in 2016, Dr. Slutsker spent 29 years at the US Centers for Disease Control and Prevention (CDC) in a number of leadership roles, including associate director for Science, chief of the Malaria Branch, and director of the CDC/KEMRI Field Station in Kisumu, Kenya.
 Dr. Slutsker most recently served as director of the Division of Parasitic Diseases and Malaria at the CDC Center for Global Health, where he provided strategic leadership for malaria and neglected tropical diseases.